jamescoledesign/osf-brand-guide/catalog/Pages/Airship/AS-Typography.md

-We will generally use Roboto for most things Airhip.
+We will generally use [Roboto](https://fonts.google.com/specimen/Roboto) for most things Airhip.
 In cases where Roboto is unavailable, a sans-serif like Helvetica or Arial will suffice.
-The examples below use different sizes and weights to demonstrate the visual size ratios between headlines and body copy.
+The examples below use different sizes and weights to demonstrate the visual hierarchy between headlines and body copy.

 ##### Roboto